davmre/sigvisa/README.txt

 - Next, compile the sources by calling "python setup.py build_ext --inplace"

-- Now, train the priors by calling "python learn.py"
+- Now, train the priors by calling "python learn.py" and "python learn.py --sigvisa"

 - To test your model run "python score.py"

 - To do inference and store the results into the database

-  call "python infer.py -r 1" (to do inference on 1 hour)
+  call "python infer.py --sigvisa -r 1" (to do inference on 1 hour)

   For longer inference you might want to use the handy utility bgjob to run jobs in the background, for example: